 Production onsite began in approximately 1985.
 The facility has expanded since that time and has purchased adjacent properties, including an adjacent cabinet shop in appx.
 2005 and an adjacent building to the south in 2006-2007.
-The expansions allowed the facility to expand not only their production area, but to add pools to test their product in, as well as to expand shipping and storage space.
-In 2009, Rec Boat Holdings LLC shut down the sport Plant and transferred the production to the Cruiser Plant.
-Based on discussions during the March 16, 2018, site inspection, it was indicated that due to increasing sales, that production of the smaller boats may be returning to the nearby sport plant.
-Rec Boat Holdings LLC, was purchased in 2014 by Beneteau Group, a French company, but still is legally operating as Rec Boat Holdings LLC.
+The expansions allowed the facility to expand not only their production area, but to add pools to test their product in, and expand shipping and storage space.
+Rec Boats now makes use of a total of 9 locations ranging from an engine warehouse, to a rental location referred to as the Warranty Bldg.